zhgoh/d_space_invaders/README.md

-# Simple GLFW 3 app
-Simple GLFW 3 app written in D.

-# Purpose
+# Space invaders from scratch
-Came across http://nicktasios.nl/posts/space-invaders-from-scratch-part-1.html and decided to do the tutorial using D lang
+Simple space invaders game written in D, adapted from http://nicktasios.nl/posts/space-invaders-from-scratch-part-1.html.
+I came across that blog post and decided to write the game in D & GLFW.